UKRI funded students

 Answer ‘yes’ to the question about APC funding if you are publishing in a fully open access journal or SHERPA / FACT directs you to publish your article compliantly with open access.
 Do not request funding for other fees such as colour and page charges.
 Always get funding approval before agreeing to pay a publisher’s open access fee or article processing charge.

 The Library manages Imperial’s RCUK Open Access Block Grant.
 Its purpose is to assist Research Council funded researchers to make their papers open access.
 As funds are limited, publication fees for fully open access journals are prioritised and researchers publishing in subscription journals are asked to self-archive whenever possible.

-If you are funded by the Medical Research Council you must also upload your accepted manuscript to PubMed Central (see Depositing in PubMed Central) to meet the MRC open access policy.
+If you are funded by the Medical Research Council you must also upload your accepted manuscript to PubMed Central (see Depositing in PubMed Central and Europe PMC) to meet the MRC open access policy.
 You can chose to upload a copy of your accepted manuscript to a subject repository such as ArXiv if this is normal practice in your subject.

 Visit Research funders' open access policies (RCUK tab) for a detailed description of the Research Councils open access requirements.
 Use the Open access web pages to explore open access more generally.

 Data commonly includes: digital images, transcripts of interviews, survey data and fieldwork observations.
 It is the information from which you build new knowledge and are the facts that someone else can use to validate your research findings.

 The Common principles on data policy applies to all data arising from research project funded by a Research Council, both staff and student awards.
 It is in turn based upon the Concordat on Open Research Data (pdf).

 While there is variation within individual Research Council policies, all the policies include the following: